Holmon Wiggins

-Holmon Wiggins (born June 2, 1980) is an American football coach who is currently the co-offensive coordinator and wide receivers coach for the Texas A&M Aggies.
+Holmon Dancy Wiggins (born June 2, 1980) is an American football coach who is currently the offensive coordinator for the Texas A&M Aggies.

 Early life

 Wiggins played high school football at San Pedro High School and was the city's Class 4A Player of the Year.

 Playing career

 Wiggins was a four-year letterwinner and three-year starting running back at the University of New Mexico and holds the school records for single-season punt returns (46) and punt return yards (392).

 Coaching career

 New Mexico

 Wiggins began his career as a student assistant at New Mexico from 2003 to 2004 before becoming a graduate assistant in 2005.

 Illinois State

 In 2006, he joined Illinois State as the running backs coach.
 He remained there until after the 2010 season.

 Tulsa

 In 2011, he joined Tulsa and spent a single year as the team's running backs coach.

 Memphis

 In 2012, he reunited with Justin Fuente at Memphis as their wide receivers coach.